quixio/quix-docs/docs/blog/posts/stream-processing-glossary.md

 [Unix time](https://en.wikipedia.org/wiki/Unix_time), which is a count of the seconds since 1 January 1970.
 Other formats and standards exist with varying support for complex factors such as time zones and leap seconds.
-An **event’s** timestamp is normally the exact time at which the event took place.
+An **event's** timestamp is normally the exact time at which the event took place.

-A timestamp’s value can be as granular as required.
+A timestamp's value can be as granular as required.
 It can represent a specific second or a year.
 Quix supports nanosecond precision, so you can use it to build the most demanding, data-intensive applications.